-Let’s talk about time management.
 It’s a sticky workplace problem to solve — primarily because it requires being honest with ourselves to get a solid grip on the issue.
 We all go through cycles when work feels “out of control”.
-However, there are strategies that could have prevented the lion’s share of that stress.
+However, there are strategies that might have prevented the lion’s share of that stress.
 Where time management is concerned — it seems that we can turn out to be our own worst enemies.

 1. It’s Your Problem